Skip to main content

 The Emerging Role of Lipoprotein(a) and Fsh

 Two additional factors deserve specific mention in an academic context.
 Lipoprotein(a), or Lp(a), is a unique lipoprotein particle whose concentration is primarily determined by genetics.
 It is highly atherogenic and pro-thrombotic.
-While its levels are not typically altered by gonadal suppression, knowing a patient’s baseline Lp(a) level is essential for a complete risk assessment, as it represents a significant, underlying predisposition to that is independent of traditional risk factors.
+While its levels are not typically altered by gonadal suppression, knowing a patient’s baseline Lp(a) level is essential for a complete risk assessment, as it represents a significant, underlying predisposition to cardiovascular disease that is independent of traditional risk factors.

 Furthermore, the role of Follicle-Stimulating Hormone (FSH) is an area of active investigation.
 During ADT, the loss of negative feedback from the gonads causes FSH levels to rise substantially.
 Emerging evidence suggests that FSH receptors are present on various cells within the cardiovascular system, and high FSH levels may directly contribute to inflammation, bone metabolism changes that affect vascular calcification, and lipid accumulation.